Code-Institute-Submissions/Colm1711-colms_resume_site_AprResub/README.md

 ## Testing

+- Need to test email client link on small device to see if it will trigger email client.

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+- The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.